Mandy Moore: 2007–2009: Wild Hope and Amanda Leigh

 In early 2006, Moore said that she missed her music career and that singing is what she was the "most passionate about".
 In 2004, Moore signed with Sire Records after her contract with Epic ended, but she left the label in May 2006 because of creative differences.
 She signed with The Firm Music, owned by EMI, in July that year, calling her recording contract "especially exciting", and saying that she left Sire because she did not want to "follow the mainstream", but rather have "complete control and freedom" over her music.

 Moore co-starred with Diane Keaton, Gabriel Macht and Tom Everett Scott in the romantic comedy Because I Said So.
-The film was released on February 2, 2007, and received mixed to negative reviews, but was a financial success, earning over $69 million worldwide at the box office.
+The film was released on February 2, 2007, it was a financial success, earning $69 million worldwide at the box office.
+Reviews were generally negative.
 Later that year, Moore co-starred with John Krasinski and Robin Williams in the romantic comedy License to Wed which was released on July 3, 2007.
 The film received overwhelmingly negative reviews but was a financial success, grossing $43.8 million domestically and $69.3 million worldwide.
 Variety called the film "an astonishingly flat romantic comedy, filled with perplexing choices", but called Moore's performance "appealing".

 On September 24, 2007, Moore guest-starred in the CBS sitcom How I Met Your Mother in the third-season premiere episode "Wait for It".
 Later that year, she co-starred with Billy Crudup, Tom Wilkinson and Dianne Wiest in the romantic comedy Dedication.
 She played Lucy Reilly, a struggling children's book illustrator who falls in love with Henry Roth (Crudup).
-The film premiered at the 2007 Sundance Film Festival and received mixed to positive reviews from critics.
+The film premiered at the 2007 Sundance Film Festival and received mixed reviews from critics.